You are here:Home/About the Breast & Cervical Cancer Program

 The Utah Breast & Cervical Cancer Program (UCCP) is a program within the Utah Department of Health and Human Services.

-The Utah Breast & Cervical Cancer Screening Program helps low-income, uninsured, and underinsured women gain access to timely breast and cervical cancer screening, diagnostic, and treatment services.
+The Utah Breast & Cervical Cancer Program helps low-income, uninsured, and underinsured women gain access to timely breast and cervical cancer screening, diagnostic, and treatment services.
 UCCP also provides patient navigation services to help women overcome barriers and get timely access to quality care.

-In addition to funding screening and diagnostic services for eligible women, the UCCPP focuses on factors at the interpersonal, organizational, community, and policy levels that influence screening.
+In addition to funding screening and diagnostic services for eligible women, the UCCP focuses on factors at the interpersonal, organizational, community, and policy levels that influence screening.
 The UCCP supports use of population-based approaches to improve systems that increase high-quality breast and cervical cancer screening.

-Breast and Cervical Cancer Screening Program
+Breast & Cervical Cancer Program

-The UCCP provides breast and cervical cancer screenings to Utah women aged 40-64 who are low income, uninsured, or underinsured.
+The UBCCP provides breast and cervical cancer screenings to Utah women aged 40-64 who are low income, uninsured, or underinsured.
 The program partners with local health departments, federally qualified health centers, and community clinics to provide Utah women access to affordable cancer screenings.